ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_platformsh.md

 Deployment to Platform.sh requires three things:

 - You must be using Git to track your project.
-- You need to have a `requirements.txt` file at the root of your project.
+- You need to be tracking your dependencies with a `requirements.txt` file, or be using Poetry or Pipenv.
 - The [Platform.sh CLI](https://docs.platform.sh/development/cli.html) must be installed on your system.

 ## Configuration-only deployment